yossarians/yossarians/README.md

-"The scientist does not study nature because it is useful; he studies it because he delights in it, and he delights in it because it is beautiful.
-If nature were not beautiful, it would not be worth knowing, and if nature were not worth knowing, life would not be worth living.”
+"The scientist does not study nature because it is useful; he studies it because he delights in it, and he delights in it because &nbsp;
+ it is beautiful.
+If nature were not beautiful, it would not be worth knowing, and if nature were not worth knowing, life would &nbsp; not be worth living.”
 \- Henri Poincaré

 mein Leben, Kurzgesagt: